The Brady Bunch Movie-1995

 Grade: B+

-Quite taboo at the time of release (1954) because it featured an all-black cast with not a single white cast member, Carmen Jones is to be celebrated for their contribution to film history for this groundbreaking feat alone.
+It was pretty taboo at the time of release (1954) because it featured an all-black cast with no white members.
+Carmen Jones is to be celebrated for contribution to film history for this groundbreaking feat alone.

 Directed by Otto Preminger (who ironically is Caucasian), the film features legendary actress Dorothy Dandridge in a Marilyn Monroe-style performance worthy of the talents of the stars.